muammar/awesome/README.md

     - dispad (not mandatory).
     - dropbox (not mandatory).

-There are only two required components being xfce4-power-manager and volumeicon.
+There are only two **required components** being xfce4-power-manager and volumeicon.

-If using gnome-terminal and nm-applet then `polkit-gnome-authentication-agent-1` (for `nm-applet`) , and gnome-settings-daemon (for `gnome-terminal`) are required.
+If using gnome-terminal and nm-applet then `polkit-gnome-authentication-agent-1` (for `nm-applet`) , and gnome-settings-daemon (for `gnome-terminal`) are necessary.

 With `xfce4-power-manager` is possible to make works most of the hotkeys.
 As for  the use of `gnome-settings-daemon`, this is for avoid loosing the contrast of active tabs in `gnome-terminal`.

 Requirements
 ============

-In order of using this rc.lua you need to have installed the packages listed in the "services launched when logging in" shown above.
+In order of using this `rc.lua` you need to have installed the packages listed in the "services launched when logging in" shown above.
+If you want to use this configuration as it is, install the following:

-I'll put more instructions later.
+* gnome-terminal.
+* wicd-client.
+* gnome-settings-daemon.
+* xfce4-power-manager.
+* volumeicon.
+* dispad.
+* conky.
+* dropbox.
+* feh.

 Install
 =======